iwasse/openweather-restassured/README.md

 ## Libraries Used
-- RestAssured
+- RestAssured: library to test REST APIs
-- JUnit 5
+- JUnit 5: to support the test creation
-- Owner
+- Owner: to manage the property files
-- Project Lombok
+- Project Lombok: to reduce boilerplate code
-- Jackson Databind
+- Jackson Databind: to handle JSON serialization and deserialization

 ## Application Under Test